Manjunathhosmani09/-Risk-Segmentation-Fraud-Profiling-using-PCA-Clustering/README.md

 ## **1. Executive Summary**

 This project presents a robust analytical framework designed to identify distinct customer personas and assess credit default risk using **Unsupervised Learning**.
 By integrating **Hierarchical Clustering**, **K-Means**, and **Principal Component Analysis (PCA)**, the analysis transforms raw financial data into actionable segments.
-The core objective is to isolate "High Default Risk" profiles, enabling data-driven strategies for risk mitigation and compliance, critical for fintech environments like **Signzy**.
+The core objective is to isolate "High Default Risk" profiles, enabling data-driven strategies for risk mitigation and compliance, critical for fintech environments .

 ---